Alternative Treatments for Chronic Pain

 Mind-body therapies are treatments that are meant to help the mind's ability to affect the functions and physical symptoms of the body.
 Mind-body therapies use various approaches, including relaxation techniques, meditation, guided imagery, biofeedback, and hypnosis.
 Relaxation techniques can help alleviate discomfort related to chronic pain.

-Visualization may be another worthwhile pain-controlling technique.
+Visualization, also known as guided visualization, may be another worthwhile pain-controlling technique.
 Try the following exercise: Close your eyes and try to call up a visual image of the pain, giving it shape, color, size, motion.
 Now try slowly altering this image, replacing it with a more harmonious, pleasing -- and smaller -- image.

 Another approach is to keep a diary of your pain episodes and the causative and corrective factors surrounding them.
 Review your diary regularly to explore avenues of possible change.
 Strive to view pain as part of life, not all of it.